-Go to att.com/travel to browse package and feature options for using data on your trip or go to att.com/myatt and log in to get personalized recommendations.
-If you prefer not to use data, you may turn off Cellular Data Roaming in your device settings.
+Go to att.com/travel to browse data package and feature options for your trip, or go to att.com/myatt and log in to get personalized recommendations.
+If you prefer not to use data, go to Settings on your device and turn off Cellular Data Roaming.
 For tips on using data abroad, go to att.com/wirelesstraveltips.

 The AT&T Global Wi-Fi app is a downloadable application for iPhone®, iPad®, and Android™ devices that enables customers with qualifying international packages and features to connect to participating international Wi-Fi hotspots in select countries listed at att.com/globalcountries.
 For more details, go to att.com/intlwifi before traveling.